Onectwo/choosing-the-right-backend-language-typescript-go-or-rust-for-your-greenfield-project-5988007/README.md

 This is the repository for the LinkedIn Learning course Choosing the Right Backend Language: TypeScript, Go, or Rust for Your Greenfield Project.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+In this course, instructor Tai Groot helps you evaluate Golang, Rust, and TypeScript to determine which language is best suited for a greenfield project.
+Compare the performance, scalability, and safety features of these languages, using real-world use cases and examples.
+Learn to identify and rank relevant project needs as deciding factors towards the language choice.
+By the end, you will be able to confidently recommend the right programming language for any greenfield project.

+Learning objectives
+- Confidently choose the correct language for new projects.
+- Justify or argue against refactoring codebases to switch languages.
+- Communicate intelligently with peers about language design, and about tradeoffs between languages.
+- Cite real-world examples of companies who publicly pivoted and changed languages for their code, as well as the reasons why.
+- Recognize the different languages by their syntax.

 _See the readme file in the main branch for updated instructions and information._

 ## Instructions